navifra/infra_simulation/README.md

 - https://bitbucket.org/DataspeedInc/velodyne_simulator/src/master/

-and other sensors, like Kinect camera, Luminar, and Ouster lidar, are added by Ella Spectation of those sensors can be edited
+and other sensors, like Kinect camera, Luminar, and Ouster lidar, are added by Ella.

+Spectation of those sensors can be edited.